-This course will follow the outline from the AP bulletin.
 Students will engage in an in-depth study of the discipline of psychology, its history, theoretical approaches, and contemporary research methods.
+An AP exam will be given at the end of the course; this course follows the College Board course and exam description.